Vollinger0/esm/readme.md

 [ ] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
    ** probably with wxPython
-[ ] adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
+[ ] adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation [ ] tool: deletes the "discovered by" flags (potentially also for wipes/purges)